boscoh/pdbstruct/README.md

   ## Hollow

 Hollow was originally developed by Bosco Ho and Franz Gruswitz to solve the problem of displaying protein channels in high resolution.

-To read more about Hollow, please refer to [here](https://boscoh.github.io/hollow/).
+Read more about [Hollow](https://boscoh.github.io/hollow/).

   ## Change log

-pdbstruct is a rename of hollow, as the latest version of hollow can serve as a base for efficient tools for protein analysis.

 - Version 2.0 (Jun 2025).
+Renamed to pdbstruct.
 Python 3. pypi. mmCif.
-Memory effient
-    representation of protein.
+Memory effient representation of protein.
 Spatial hashing to speed pair-wise search.
 Removed idle functions.
 - Version 1.3 (May 2020).
 Python 3/2 compatible.</li>